raulRMB/FT_PracticalTest/README.md

 Download the zipped starting project and read through the custom FT_PracticalTestHoop actor logic this should be the base for any custom hoops you create.

 ## Implementation
 Use as many actors as you need but you are required to create the following actors.
-You should be able to put as many
+You should be able to use as many of these actors in your scene without much setup.

 ## Required Actors

 ### Broadcasters
+These should inherit from the AFT_PracticalTestHoop class
 #### Hoops
  - Blue: 1 point
  - Green: 2 points
  - Red: 3 points

 ### Listeners
+These should inherit from the AActor class
 #### Score Text
 An actor that renders text
  - Changes text to "Score; %Score%" when score increases